lf-edge/ekuiper/docs/en_US/sqls/built-in_functions.md

     SELECT collect(*) as r1 FROM test GROUP BY TumblingWindow(ss, 10)
     ```

-- Get the first element's column 'a' value within the current window.
+- Get the second element's column 'a' value within the current window.
 The result will be like: `[{"r1":32}]`
     ```sql
     SELECT collect(*)[1]->a as r1 FROM test GROUP BY TumblingWindow(ss, 10)
     ```